Updated On : October 10, 2022

 10. Facts show the existence of the state of mind, body, and bodily feeling.

-Facts showing the existence of any state of mind such as intention, knowledge, good faith, negligence, rashness, ill-will, or good-will towards any particular person, or showing the existence of any state of body or bodily feeling are relevant, when the existence of any such state of mind or body or bodily feeling, is in issue or relevant.
+Facts showing the existence of any state of mind, such as intention, knowledge, good faith, negligence, rashness, ill-will, or goodwill towards any particular person, or showing the existence of any state of body or bodily feeling are relevant when the existence of any such state of mind or body or bodily feeling, is in issue or relevant.

 Explanation 2. - But where, upon the trial of a person accused of an offence, the previous commission by the accused of an offence is relevant within the meaning of this section, the previous conviction of such person shall also be a relevant fact.]